-November 26th Rock Springs and Green River Weather -
+November 26th Rock Springs And Green River Weather -

 Here is your Rock Springs weather and Green River weather, seven day forecast, from the National Weather Service:

-Sunday Night – Mostly clear, with a low around 36.
-South wind 9 to 13 mph.

-Monday – A 20 percent chance of rain after noon.
+Monday – A 20 percent chance of rain after 11 am.
 Increasing clouds, with a high near 53.
-South wind 6 to 14 mph becoming west in the afternoon.
+South southwest wind 6 to 14 mph becoming west in the afternoon.
 Winds could gust as high as 20 mph.

-Monday Night – A slight chance of rain, mixing with snow after 9pm, then gradually ending.
-Partly cloudy, with a low around 23.
-Blustery, with a west northwest wind 9 to 15 mph, with gusts as high as 22 mph.
+Monday Night – A slight chance of rain, mixing with snow after 8 pm, then gradually ending.
+Mostly cloudy, then gradually becoming mostly clear, with a low around 24.
+Blustery, with a west wind 10 to 15 mph, with gusts as high as 22 mph.
 Chance of precipitation is 20%.

 Tuesday Night – Mostly clear, with a low around 23.
-Calm wind becoming southwest around 6 mph after midnight.
+South southwest wind 3 to 7 mph.

-Wednesday – A 20 percent chance of snow after noon.
-Mostly sunny, with a high near 39.
-Breezy.
+Wednesday – A 20 percent chance of snow after 11 am.
+Mostly sunny, with a high near 38.
+Breezy, with a west northwest wind 9 to 16 mph, with gusts as high as 24 mph.

 Friday – Mostly sunny, with a high near 43.